Church notes: walk-through nativity; A Christian Christmas Carol, services and more | Arkansas Democrat Gazette

 Information: 442-4211, fupcfay.org, facebook.com/fupcfay.org.

-First Presbyterian Church, 100 S. Gutensohn Road, Springdale, holds Sunday services at 10:30 a.m. both in person and livestreamed on the website.
+First Presbyterian Church, 100 S. Gutensohn Road, Springdale, holds Sunday services at 10:30 a.m. both in person and livestreamed on YouTube and the church website.
 Church van pickup is available.

 There is an Advent Wednesday night Fellowship and meal, led by Dr. Susan Arnold, at 5:30 p.m. through Jan.
-3. The Christmas Pot Luck will be from 9:30 to 10:20 a.m.
-Dec.
-17. The Youth Bake Sale will be the same day.

-Choir rehearsals are at 6:30 p.m.
-Wednesdays.
-Crandell Ringers handbell choir practice is at 8:30 a.m.
-Sundays.
-Lectionary class and Ladies' Wednesday morning Zoom fellowship are at 7 a.m.
-Children's Sunday School classes are at 9:30 a.m., as is confirmation class.
-Samaritan Fridays are from 9:30 to 11 a.m. in the Narthex.
+3. A special Christmas Eve Candlelight Service will take place at 5:30 p.m.
+Sunday, Dec.
+24. All Sunday School classes will not meet during the holidays, but will resume in January.
+Church offices will be closed Monday, Dec.
+25 for the Christmas holiday.

+If you are experiencing a difficult time emotionally, spiritually or relationally, you don't have to suffer alone.
+Our Stephen Ministers aare trained caregivers ready to listen, care for and encourage you, pray with and for you and provide one-on-one Christian care to help you through whatever you aare facing.
+Contact the church office or visit the church website for more information.

+Samaritan Fridays, an outreach for those in need, are from 9:30 to 11 a.m. in the Narthex.

 Information: (479) 751-2040 or fpcspringdale.org.